You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 Card image cap

 Getting an IPO or Initial Public Offering is the perfect rags-to-riches concept.
-But buying new stocks and selling them for a large profit just days or hours later is the perfect scenario?
+But buying new stocks and selling them for an enormous profit just days or hours later is the ideal scenario?

-Despite the popularity of IPOs, they are not the sure thing.
-For every stock that takes off like a rocket post debut, they have lackluster results or become stagnant, for example, the Lyft and Uber IPOs.
-In some cases, they even burn, like Blue Apron.
+Despite their popularity, IPOs are not a sure thing.
+For every stock that takes off like a rocket after its debut, it has lacklustre results or becomes stagnant, as in the Lyft and Uber IPOs.
+In some cases, it even burns, like Blue Apron.

 But before you rush to invest, knowing how to buy IPO stock is essential.